RMerl/asuswrt-merlin/README-merlin.txt

   - FIXED: EMF/IGMP settings were reverting to the select profile default (Asus bug introduced in GPL 2678)
   - FIXED: PPTP account list failed to display (regression in Beta 1)
+  - FIXED: VPN server page was switching back to PPTP when changing OpenVPN unit and you were initially on the PPTP page
+  - FIXED: Activity indicator wasn't shown during a networkmap scan

 376.47 Beta 1 (14-Sept-2014)